Self-employed mortgage for a German property

 The self-employed, freelancers and business owners often hear a "no" from their own bank first — variable income, no payslip, and scoring built for salaried employees.
 But a rejection is not a verdict on you: it is the view of a single bank.
 The next bank assesses the very same tax figures completely differently.
 Independently, we find the institution that reads your accounts and your numbers correctly.
+A self-employed mortgage in Germany is judged on two to three years of accounts, not a payslip.

 Why banks scrutinise the self-employed more closely